Q: How many classes am I allowed to miss of a particular class?

-Q: If I plan to accelerate my graduation by transferring divisions, is there an acceleration fee?
+Q: If I plan to accelerate my graduation by transferring divisions, is there an additional charge?

-A: If the student plans to accelerate his or her graduation by transferring divisions, an acceleration fee will apply.
-The acceleration fee will be equal to the difference between the amount of regular academic year tuition and fees that the student is expected to pay by the accelerated date of graduation and the amount of regular academic year tuition and fees that the student would have been expected to pay if he or she had graduated when originally contemplated.
+A: If the student plans to accelerate his or her graduation by transferring divisions, a tuition equalization charge will apply.
+The tuition equalization charge will be equal to the difference between the amount of regular academic year tuition and fees that the student is expected to pay by the accelerated date of graduation and the amount of regular academic year tuition and fees that the student would have been expected to pay if he or she had graduated when originally contemplated.

 Q: If I switch from the Evening division to the Day division, do I need to comply with the Massachusetts state immunization requirement?

 A: Yes, you must submit proof of MMR (2 doses) Td (within the last ten years), and Hep B (3 doses).

 Q: If I applied to transfer divisions, what courses do I register for since I don’t know if my request will be approved yet?